biscuit-auth/website/content/docs/guides/revocation.md

 There are two competing approaches to session management in authorization, that will drive architectural decisions:
-- in *stateful* systems, all authorizations are performed through one service or database that olds the list of currently active sessions
+- in *stateful* systems, all authorizations are performed through one service or database that holds the list of currently active sessions
 - in *stateless* systems, authorization can be performed independently in any service, only using information from the token and the service.
 In particular, the service cannot know about all of the currently active sessions

 Those two solutions are often compared on their ability to close a session.
 Why?
 Can't we just set an expiration date?
 Even with expiration date we would still need a way to close a session, to implement the log out functionality.
-That feature is comon, expected by users, and needed in multiple situations (public computer, disconnecting sessions from a stolen phone...)?
+That feature is common, expected by users, and needed in multiple situations (public computer, disconnecting sessions from a stolen phone...)?